 Building a solid foundation

 The Quality Office formed a committee to understand why patients were missing their appointments.
-“We typically have several meetings to see what we’re trying to resolve and what we can do together,” Margaret explains.
-“For projects to be successful, you need to have multiple team members representing different parts [of the organization].”
+“We typically have several meetings to see what we’re trying to resolve and what we can do together,” Dr. Baumgarten explains.
+“For projects to be successful, you need to have multiple team members representing different parts of the organization.”

 Define, refine, repeat

 Feedtrail surveys revealed that the two main reasons for no-shows were forgetting appointments and transportation issues.
-So Margaret’s team decided to change the frequency and timing of reminders — from two to three messages, starting seven days before the appointment.
+So Dr. Baumgarten’s team decided to change the frequency and timing of reminders — from two to three messages, starting seven days before the appointment.

-The Quality Office also looked at patients who were having transportation issues, and then reached out to insurance vendors to see if they could provide support.
+The Quality Office also looked at patients who were having transportation issues, and then reached out to insurance vendors to see if they could provide transportation support, such as free or discounted Uber rides.
 “We got that information out to our practices, so they could get it out to the patients,” Leslie explains.

 2. Changing telehealth vendors